Pixel 6: History

 The Pixel 6 and Pixel 6 Pro were previewed by Google on August 2, 2021, confirming the phones' new designs and the introduction of its custom Tensor system-on-chip (SoC).
 Previous Pixel devices had used Qualcomm Snapdragon chips, with Google having begun developing its own chips codenamed Whitechapel as early as April 2016.
 The devices were approved by the Federal Communications Commission (FCC) in September.
 Google officially announced the phones on October 19, 2021, at the Pixel Fall Launch event, and they became available in nine countries on October 28.
 The phones were manufactured by Foxconn, and were originally intended to be produced in Vietnam before shifting back to China due to the Chinese government's stringent border controls imposed in response to the COVID-19 pandemic.
 Google doubled the production of its phones compared to last year in attempt to boost its market share, manufacturing approximately seven million devices.
 The phones were not made available in India at launch due to supply chain issues.

 During the launch event, Google also announced the phones' official cases, which became available for pre-order on the same day with three color options for the Pixel 6 and four color options for the Pixel 6 Pro, as well as the second-generation Pixel Stand wireless charger, which went on sale on November 18 and began shipping on December 13.
 Pre-orders for the phones began on the same day as the announcement, with shipping commencing on October 25.
 The Google Store did not offer any discounts for the devices on Black Friday, a departure from prior years.
-On February 3, 2022, the Pixel 6 and Pixel 6 Pro became available in Italy and Spain in "limited quantities", with a limited launch in Singapore following on February 15.
+In February 2022, the Pixel 6 and Pixel 6 Pro became available in Italy and Spain in "limited quantities", with a limited launch in Singapore two weeks later.